4.50 from 10 votes

 Why this recipe works

-You might be thinking: broccoli, in pesto, don’t mess with a classic like that.
-But trust me here, this recipe finds a way to get so much flavour (first) AND nutrients into one of the best/most famous pasta sauces.
-The blanched broccoli adds brightness and texture the sauce, with all the other elements of the pesto bringing us to flavourtown.
+For this broccoli pesto orzo, the blanched broccoli adds brightness and texture the sauce, with all the other elements of the pesto bringing us to flavourtown.
 The pistachios add a fun twist to your classic pine nut combo, which personally I find to add a greater depth of flavour.
-As for the orzo choice of pasta, orzo recipes are always a winner.

 Ingredients